Fitting and Interpreting the Multiple Correlated Dyadic Factors Model (M-CDFM)

 library(dySEM) #for dyadic SEM scripting and outputting

-All variables in this data frame follow a “sip” naming pattern:
+All variables in this data frame follow a “sip” naming pattern, with a delimiting “_” between the item number and distinguishing partner character:

 as_tibble()